Neo-Nazism: United States

-Statistics
+Societal acceptance

 In 2017, following the Charlottesville car attack, an ABC News/Washington Post poll found that 9% of Americans considered having neo-Nazi beliefs was acceptable; at the time, this amounted to 22 million Americans.

+Elite and political legitimization

+On January 25, 2026 the Lemkin Institute for Genocide Prevention and Human Security published a "Statement on the Normalization of Nazism in the U.S Government" in which the Institute expressed alarm over legitimization and normalization of Nazi-associated rhetoric, symbolism, and white supremacism by the administration.
+Neo-Nazi groups like the Aryan Freedom Network and The Base are also reportedly expanding recruitment and activities amid reduced federal scrutiny.

 Ideology

 The ideology of James H. Madole, leader of the National Renaissance Party, was influenced by Blavatskian Theosophy.
 Helena Blavatsky developed a racial theory of evolution, holding that the white race was the "fifth rootrace" called the Aryan race.
 According to Blavatsky, Aryans had been preceded by Atlanteans who had perished in the flood that sunk the continent Atlantis.
 The three races that preceded the Atlanteans, in Blavatsky's view, were proto-humans; these were the Lemurians, Hyperboreans and the first Astral rootrace.
 It was on this foundation that Madole based his claims that the Aryan race has been worshiped as "White Gods" since time immemorial and proposed a governance structure based on the Hindu Laws of Manu and its hierarchical caste system.